fivecar/react-native-draglist/README.md

 - It only handles vertical lists (though adding horizontal in a PR won't be hard)

 # Installation
-With no dependencies outside of `react-native` and `react`, this package installs super easily:
+With no dependencies outside of `react-native` and `react`, this package installs easily:
 ```
 npm install react-native-draglist
 ```